 Green's success as a coach follows a highly successful career as an undergraduate at the University of Florida.
 She was a member of the Gators' 1998 NCAA championship team and was ranked as high as No. 5 nationally in doubles and No. 12 in singles during the 1999-2000 season.
 Her teams won two ITA national indoor championships (1997, 1999) and ranks among Florida's career leaders in singles and doubles wins.
 Green was a three-time first-team All-Southeastern Conference selection in both singles and doubles.

 In addition to her coaching, Green also served as an adjunct faculty member in the Temple University College of Education, where she taught courses in the department of kinesiology.
-She continues to serve as a tennis coordinator and is an advisory board member of the Black Women in Sport Foundation and is active with the USTA High Performance Coaching Program.
+She continues to serve on the USTA Collegiate Varsity National Committee, on the board of the Black Women in Sport Foundation, and as Vice Chair of the Sportsmen's Tennis and Enrichment Center.

 Green is a 2000 graduate of Florida with a bachelor's degree in telecommunications and a minor in education.
 She went on to earn a master's degree in sports administration from Temple in 2004 and has begun work toward a doctorate in education administration.

 Green is just the eighth person to serve as Harvard's women's tennis coach.
-She inherited a Crimson program that had won 17 Ivy League championships, before winning its 18th in 2009.
-She owns an overall career coaching record of 140-110 at Harvard and 174-138 overall.
+She inherited a Crimson program that had won 17 Ivy League championships, before winning its 19th in 2017.
+She owns a career coaching record of 140-110 at Harvard and 174-138 overall.